Australian Association of Islamic and Muslim Studies (AAIMS)

 President.
 Prof Shahram Akbarzadeh (Deakin)

 Vice President.
-A/Prof Lily Rahim (University of Sydney)
+A/Prof Lily Rahim (Sydney)

 Secretary.
 Dr Joshua Roose (ACU)